greenplum-db/gpdb/gpdb-doc/markdown/security-guide/topics/Encryption.md

----
-title: Encrypting Data and Database Connections
+# Encrypting Data and Database Connections
----

 Describes how to encrypt data at rest in the database or in transit over the network, to protect from eavesdroppers or man-in-the-middle attacks.